azoght/coding-club-alexander-academy/Week3.md

 **And one more thing!**

-We discuss more about loops a little later, but it's important that you know about the *for loop*, in case your Turtle Project involves some repetition.
+We discuss more about loops a little later, but it's important that you know about the *for loop*, in case your Turtle Project involves some repetition. [(5.5: Repetition with a For Loop)](https://runestone.academy/runestone/books/published/fopp/PythonTurtle/RepetitionwithaForLoop.html)

 Here's an example of the for loop using the turtle module.